escummy/typescript-react-hooks/README.md

-# Typescript with react hooks use cases
+# Typescript with react hooks

 <!-- ## Travis CI badges and github actions
 # Logo: Framework, tool, base of the project not all  -->